 How Easy is it to Fry Eggplant?

 This recipe doesn’t take much oil, just fill your saucepan with about 1/4″ of oil and you are good to go.
-Just flip the battered eggplant half way through cooking and you end up a nice crunchy eggplant.
+Just flip the battered eggplant slices half way through cooking and you end up with a nice crunchy eggplant.

 The batter by the way is very easy to make – nothing fancy about it.
 Some flour, egg (you can even omit this if you are vegan), Italian cheese, preferably Romano (again you can omit if you are vegan), and breadcrumbs.